 - Custom requirements from each Master’s programme

-The English certificate should be from an Internationally recognised test and past the minimum required grade.
-The tests you can submit to your application are:
+The English certificate should be from an internationally recognised test, and you need to meet the minimum required grade.
+The following are the most popular English language tests:

-The custom requirements can be found on the page of your choice Master’s degree, so don’t forget to get the proper documentation and do the proper research before the deadline.
+The custom requirements can be found on the page of your favourite Master’s degree, so don’t forget to get the proper documentation and do your research before the deadline.
 However, some of the usual required documents are:

 - Record of completed upper secondary (high school) education (translated into English)

 - University records (translated into English)

 - Signed cover letter (only when submitting documents via regular post)

 - Change of name (only if you legally changed your name)

 Sweden is one of the countries that offer two admissions rounds: one in autumn and one in spring.